‘RHONJ’ Cast Member Jennifer Aydin Offers An Update On Teresa Giudice Amid Husband Joe’s Deportation Drama

 “She’s still putting on a brave face and still being the best mom she can be, being the best wife that she could be under the circumstances, being a daughter to her father, being a sister to her brother,” Aydin explained, according to a May 8 report.

 As fans of The Real Housewives of New Jersey well know, Giudice and her husband, Joe, share four children, including Gia, 18, Gabriella, 15, Milania, 14, and Audriana, 10, and earlier this year, they hoped to have their family back together.
 However, because of a deportation ruling against Joe, that didn’t happen.
-Instead, after his prison release in March, he was taken to an immigration detention center, where he’s been ever since.
+Instead, after his prison release in March, he was taken to an immigration detention center where he’s been ever since.

 “Anybody else could’ve broken down so easy, and she’s still paying the bills, she’s still working, she’s going on appearances,” Aydin explained.
 “People think she’s gallivanting all around doing vacations – she’s not!
 She’s not.
 She’s working.
 She’s putting food on the table for her children — that’s what a mama bear does.”